Giving Robots a Hand: Learning Generalizable Manipulation with Eye-in-Hand Human Video Demonstrations

 Cube Grasping Task (Environment Generalization)

-Right: sample human demonstrations with each of the following backgrounds: rainbow floral texture, green floral texture, blue floral texture, orange plate, green plate, and blue plate
+Left: sample robot demonstrations where the cube rests on a plain white background Right: sample human demonstrations with each of the following backgrounds: rainbow floral texture, green floral texture, blue floral texture, orange plate, green plate, and blue plate

 robot demonstrations